 Paul regularly presents to different industry groups on data protection and freedom of information topics, or specific areas of the law, for example the role of a data protection officer.

-Paul has 25 years’ experience in the regulatory and law enforcement environment and has been Deputy Commissioner since 2004.
+Paul has extensive experience in the regulatory and law enforcement environment and has been Deputy Commissioner since 2004.
 Between January and August 2018 he was Acting Information Commissioner, during which time the GDPR came into effect.
 Paul acted as spokesperson for the JOIC at this time.

 Previously, Paul worked at the Jersey Financial Services Commission as a Compliance, Policy and Legal Manager.
 This gave him experience in a similar regulatory environment where, among other things, he was responsible for ensuring that financial services businesses were compliant with Jersey’s financial services law.